waitzShigoto/kc_blog/content/en/2021-09-13-android-kt-jetpack-compose-base.markdown

 ---
 layout: post
-title: "Android Jetpack Compose Basic Tutorial"
+title: Android Jetpack Compose Basic Tutorial
-date: 2021-09-13 16:00:48 +0800
+date: '2021-09-13 16:00:48 +0800'
 image: cover/ea-website-base-cover-photo-new-1.png
-tags: [Android,Kotlin,JetpackCompose]
+tags:
+  - Android
+  - Compose
+  - Kotlin
-categories: JetpackCompose
+categories: UIFramework
 permalink: /android-kt-jetpack-compose-base
+excerpt: >-
-excerpt: "Welcome to the Android Jetpack Compose Basic Tutorial!
-In this tutorial, we will introduce you to the world of Jetpack Compose, guiding you step by step to master the basic concepts and techniques of Compose."
+  Welcome to the Android Jetpack Compose Basic Tutorial!
+In this tutorial, we will introduce you to the world of Jetpack Compose, guiding you step by step to master the basic concepts and techniques of Compose.
 ---

 ## Introduction